albar965/albar965.github.io/littlenavmap-faq.md

 #### The flight plan does not show up correctly in MSFS {#flightplan-msfs}

 MSFS has many issues loading flight plans.
-Additionally the format is not documented yet which requires a lot of guesswork.
+Additionally, the format is not documented yet which requires a lot of guesswork.

 The following issues are known so far:
 - MSFS automatically adds transitions to approach procedures as well as SID and STAR if plan is of type IFR.
 Changing these results in a completely new routing.